horw/issue-title-ai/README.md

 You can use the `style` option to apply a predefined prompt.
 A few prompt styles are already available for use: `summary`, `order`, and `offense`.
-For the full list, visit: [style_prompts folder](https://github.com/horw/issue-title-ai/tree/main/style_prompts).
+For the full list, visit: [styles folder](https://github.com/horw/issue-title-ai/tree/main/styles).
 Contributions are welcome—feel free to add your own prompt file and open a pull request!

 By default, the `summary` style is used.

-If you prefer to directly provide a custom prompt without adding it to the `style_prompts` folder, use the `prompt` option instead.
+If you prefer to directly provide a custom prompt without adding it to the `styles` folder, use the `prompt` option instead.

 When creating a custom prompt, you can use `{original_title}` and `{issue_body}` as placeholders to insert the relevant data.